quantumlaser/sails-generate-eslintrc/README.md

 Generate eslint config file which contains sails's globals.<br/>
 It will generate .eslintrc-sails(sails globals file ) and .eslintrc (eslint config file.
 If it exists, it will be updated).

+##TODO
+- change default mode to "append".
+If no globals added, the file is not changed.

 ## Parameter
 - -m --mode
     + *Default* : Add default globals which contains [sails] and object under ['api/controllers', 'api/models', 'api/services']